KatherineMichel/church-website-and-marketing-on-a-budget/website_options.md

 # Website Options

-## Website Options Order of Priority

-The web options chosen all provided value for money, with the two associated with the United Methodist Church being given first priority.

-1. [United Methodist Web Hosting](http://www.umcchurches.org) (tiers 2 and 3, both based on WordPress)
-2. [Ezekial Web Hosting](http://umc.e-zekiel.com) (discount due to United Methodist partnership)
-3. [Squarespace](http://www.squarespace.com) (a low cost web host with beautiful, responsive [templates](http://www.squarespace.com/templates))

-## Requirements
+## Website Requirements

-## Options Matrix
+## Board Meeting

 After presenting my preliminary research and mock ups to the church's Administrative Council, a motion was made that I choose the option that I felt was best.

+### Options Matrix

 Board meeting slides
 <center>